Show Filters

 While projections vary by organization and scope, they reflect why many consider shared services a practical path to reducing costs and improving operational efficiency.

-Hard-dollar savings often drive the business case for shared services, but clients also realize strategic and operational benefits.
+Hard-dollar savings often drive the shared services business case, but clients also realize strategic and operational benefits.
 Shared services typically offer enhanced scalability, more consistent service delivery, and improved internal controls.
 Many organizations also cite better access to data and analytics, which support more informed decision-making across HR, finance, and supply chain functions.
 These gains are harder to quantify but just as critical to achieving long-term value.

 Savings Opportunities

-In our experience, labor savings almost always exceeds non-labor savings and represents the biggest opportunity for return when moving to a shared services model.
-We look at labor savings in terms of both the percent of FTE reduced as well as the percent of labor costs saved.
+In our experience, labor savings almost always exceed non-labor savings and represent the biggest opportunity for return when moving to a shared services model.
+We evaluate labor savings in terms of both the percentage of FTEs reduced and the percentage of labor costs saved.

 Typical FTE reductions are around 20%, while some companies see reductions of 27% or more.
-In terms of labor costs savings, the median percent saved is 20%, while top-quartile companies saved 33%.
+For shared services cost savings, the median percentage saved is 20%, while top-quartile companies saved 33%.
 Across organizations, labor cost savings and FTE reductions are not tightly correlated.
 Some organizations capture significant dollar savings with modest FTE reductions by consolidating lower-complexity work that was previously distributed across higher-cost roles or locations.
 Others achieve large FTE reductions with smaller labor savings by consolidating lower-cost positions performing administrative or transactional work.

 While labor savings are the largest source of value across all functions, the nature of non-labor savings can vary.
 Examples include: